 - use stretches and exercises to build up the calf muscles

 - alternate with low-impact activities, such as swimming and cycling

 - eat foods rich in calcium and vitamin D to build up bone strength

-Broken smaller toes can be treated at home with buddy taping and the RICE principle.
+A person may be able to treat breaks in smaller toes at home with buddy taping and the RICE principle.

 Below are answers to some frequently asked questions about a broken foot.